RyArnz/csc494-smart-media-server/README.md

 LED / Hardware Status Display
 ```

-The Raspberry Pi is used as a physical hardware extension of the server.
+The Raspberry Pi acts as a physical hardware extension of the server.

-The purpose of the Raspberry Pi integration is to show server status through physical output instead of only viewing status through a web dashboard.
+The Raspberry Pi status script checks server metrics and displays the server state through LEDs.

-Example status idea:
+Example status behavior:

 ```text
 Green LED  = Server healthy